On the values of logarithmic residues along curves: On the structure of the set of values of residues

 \end{prop}

-\begin{remar} In a forthcoming paper, we will give a more direct proof of this duality, which does not rely on the isomorphism between the module of logarithmic multi-residues and the module of regular meromorphic forms given in \cite[Theorem 3.1]{alektsikh}. \end{remar}
+\begin{remar} In \cite{polfreeci}, we give a more direct proof of this duality, which is not based on the isomorphism between the module of multi-residues and the module of regular meromorphic forms given in \cite[Theorem 3.1]{alektsikh}. \end{remar}